US Center for SafeSport fires CEO Ju'Riese Colón, the latest sign of crisis for the Olympic watchdog

 Krasley was hired as an investigator for the center in 2021, but was abruptly fired last November when the center learned he had been arrested for allegedly stealing money from a drug bust he was a part of while with the force.

-The center made no public mention of that until AP reported about the connection on Dec.
-26. Then, two weeks later, Krasley was arrested again, this time for rape, sex trafficking and other crimes — an episode that Colon conceded was "devastating" for the center.
+The center made no public mention of that until AP reported about the connection Dec.
+26. Then, two weeks later, Krasley was arrested again, this time for rape, sex trafficking and other crimes — an episode Colón to conceded was "devastating" for the center, which implemented changes in its hiring process.

 The AP reporting led Sen. Chuck Grassley, R-Iowa, to open an inquiry into the center's handling of the Krasley affair.